 The Dewalt DW511 hammer drill with its 7.8-amp motor is one of the most powerful pistol-grip hammer drills available.
 This hammer drill provides excellent drilling capabilities with fast response on concrete and wood.
 It includes a variable-speed trigger for precise control as well as two drilling modes (standard and hammer), making it useful for wood, steel, and other materials, in addition to masonry.
 Its 360-degree side handle offers multiple hand-position options for optimal handling.

-The Bosch 1191 VSR hammer drill is a lightweight drill prefect for small jobs in which you will not be drilling large holes.
+The Bosch 1191 VSR hammer drill is a lightweight, single-speed drill perfect for small jobs in which you will not be drilling large holes.
 With a 7-amp motor and a maximum 3,000 RPM, this hammer drill provides one of the highest performance-to-weight ratios in its class.
 Its handle rotates 360 degrees, though for large hands it could be a little uncomfortable.
 It can be switched from rotary to hammer drill and is really good on wood, if somewhat slow on poured concrete.
-It is single-speed.

 The Milwaukee 5376-20 8.0-amp hammer drill is one of the most powerful hammer drills in its class.
 With metal gear housing, this hammer drill is a compact tool that can be used effectively in concrete, wood, and metal.
 The removable 360-degree handle assists in setting the depth rod for pre-set hole drilling.
 The trigger lock is reliable, easy to use, and unobtrusive.
 Over-molding on the metal tool casing makes for a sure, comfortable grip and minimizes vibration and fatigue.